 During WorkWell: Navigating the Academic Job Search, we were joined by Marlon Twymon, PhD.
 Dr. Twymon is a recent alum from Northwestern University’s Technology and Social Behavior program.
 He discussed his experience with the academic job search, interview and decision making process.
 His current research interests include studying the emergence of new collaborations through team assembly.
 Marlon merges perspectives from social networks, organizational behavior, and computational social science to understand this phenomenon.

-Marlon recently accepted a tenure track position at the University of Southern California.
+Marlon recently began a tenure track position at the University of Southern California.